marverix/classicpress-docker/README.md

 > ClassicPress is a community-led open source content management system and a fork of WordPress that preserves the TinyMCE classic editor as the default option.

-This repo contains only a Docker files required to build a Docker image containing ClassicPress.

 The image is based on [`php:7.4-apache-bullseye`](https://hub.docker.com/_/php?tab=tags&name=7.4-apache-bullseye) and:

 * Has enabled all required and recommended php extensions for WordPress